awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 |  db\.z1d\.12xlarge  |  48  |  24  |  2  |  4, 6, 8, 10, 12, 14, 16, 18, 20, 22, 24  |  1, 2  |

 Currently, you can configure the number of CPU cores and threads per core only when the following conditions are met:
 + You are configuring an Oracle DB instance\.
-For information about the DB instance classes supported by different Oracle database editions, see [DB instance class support for Oracle](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)
+For information about the DB instance classes supported by different Oracle database editions, see [RDS for Oracle instance classes](CHAP_Oracle.md#Oracle.Concepts.InstanceClasses)
 + Your instance is using the Bring Your Own License \(BYOL\) licensing option\.
 For more information about Oracle licensing options, see [Oracle licensing options](CHAP_Oracle.md#Oracle.Concepts.Licensing)\.

 **Note**